-97 Certifications usually include a Chain of Custody standard, allowing on-pack labels, while rating 98 systems are generic tools that consumers and businesses can consult to make informed decisions.
-99 While rating schemes are valuable for promoting informed consumer choices and sustainable 100 practices, disadvantages can be confusion created by multiple rating systems, and also the high 101 maintenance costs of the information systems, since they have to be updated regularly.
-Seafood 102 ratings following structured semi-automated methods could be a cost-effective way to provide basic 103 sustainability information on seafood products and could help provide the necessary uniformity.
+Certifications usually include a Chain of Custody standard, allowing on-pack labels, while rating systems are generic tools that consumers and businesses can consult to make informed decisions.
+While rating schemes are valuable for promoting informed consumer choices and sustainable practices, disadvantages include a possible confusion created by multiple rating systems, and also the high maintenance costs of the information systems, since they have to be updated regularly.
+Seafood ratings following structured semi-automated methods could be a cost-effective way to provide basic sustainability information on seafood products and could help provide the necessary uniformity.

-To continue providing nutrient-rich food for a rising population, it is essential to reverse any negative 104 consequences impairing the health of targeted fish populations by safeguarding marine biodiversity 105 106 and the ecosystems' productivity and resilience.
-Regulation (EU) No 1379/2013, also known as the 107 Common Market Organization (CMO) Regulation, governs the marketing of seafood products in the European Union.
-Its objectives include promoting sustainable exploitation of marine resources, 108 109 applying the Common Fisheries Policy (CFP) effectively (Regulation (EU) 1380/2013), enhancing the competitiveness of the fisheries and aquaculture industry, improving market transparency and 110 stability, ensuring a balanced distribution of value along the supply chain, improving consumer 111 information and awareness through clear labelling, promoting sustainable practices, ensuring a 112 diversified supply of seafood products, and providing consumers with accurate information about the 113 origin and production methods of the products through labelling and marking.
-The CMO Regulation 114 requires producers to provide specific information when marketing seafood products in the EU.
-The 115 main information used in our approach is what we refer to as the CMO triplet for wild caught products 116 (considering that the method of production, i.e., wild caught or farmed is compulsory to declare): (i) 117 the commercial name and scientific designation of the species, (ii) the catch location (expressed as 118 large FAO areas or sub-areas) and (iii), the category of fishing gear employed.
-Additionally, the CMO 119 requires also to declare whether the product has been thawed.
-120
+To continue providing nutrient-rich food for a rising population, it is essential to reverse any negative consequences impairing the health of targeted fish populations by safeguarding marine biodiversity and the ecosystems' productivity and resilience.
+Additionally, the use of fish products for purposes other than human consumption can also significantly impact fish stocks, further underscoring the need for sustainable practices.
+Regulation (EU) No 1379/2013, also known as the Common Market Organization (CMO) Regulation, governs the marketing of seafood products in the European Union (EU).
+Its objectives include promoting sustainable exploitation of marine resources, applying the Common Fisheries Policy (CFP) effectively (European Parliament and Council, 2013a), enhancing the competitiveness of the fisheries and aquaculture industry, improving market transparency and stability, ensuring a balanced distribution of value along the supply chain, improving consumer information and awareness through clear labelling, promoting sustainable practices, ensuring a diversified supply of seafood products, and providing consumers with accurate information about the origin and production methods of the products through labelling and marking.
+The CMO Regulation requires producers to provide specific information when marketing seafood products in the EU.
+The main information used in our approach is what we refer to as the CMO triplet for wild caught products (considering that the method of production, i. e., wild caught or farmed is compulsory to declare): (i) the commercial name and scientific designation of the species, (ii) the catch location (expressed as large FAO areas or sub-areas) and (iii), the category of fishing gear employed.
+Additionally, the CMO requires to declare whether the product was previously thawed.